hammondeggs/buckets/README.md

 ## Note!
-Currently only a minilogue xd version is available (until testing has been performed on a prologue)!
+Currently only the minilogue xd version has been tested - the prologue version should work BUT IS UNTESTED at this time!
+This will be updated

 ### installation